SubAssist: Building Trade Office Automation Product

 Success metrics:

-• +500 loans initiated in a 2-year period
+• More than 500 loans initiated over a two-year period

-• Less than 1% breakage rate
+• Less than 1 percent breakage rate

 HomeBack to Products